 1. Ariens Compact 24 in.
 2-Stage Snow Blower-208cc

 For those that live in the coldest climates of the country, having access to a quality snow blower is a practical necessity.
-When shopping for a new snow blower, one great option to consider is the Ariens Compact 24-inch 2-stage Snow Blower, which provides its users with a wide variety of features that makes it very functional and useful during the worst snowstorms of the year (read all of our Ariens snow blower reviews here).
+When shopping for a new snow blower, one great option to consider is the Ariens Compact 24-inch 2-stage Snow Blower, which provides its users with a wide variety of features that makes it very functional and useful during the worst snowstorms of the year (read all of our Ariens snow throw reviews here).

 One of the main advantages of the Ariens snow blower is its strength and power.
 It comes standard with the Ariens AX engine brand, which is a gas-powered engine that provides enough power to cut through some of the deepest snow conditions.
 The 20-inch inlet height allows you to quickly cut through nearly two feet of snow and the powerful thrower can toss the snow return nearly 40 feet away from your location.